nevendyulgerov/documents/ammo.md

 ## Purpose

 Ammo was developed with the goal to make heavy-in-size and heavy-upon-initialization libraries like jQuery and Dust obsolete.
 It offers common utilities for many of the available methods in jQuery, related to DOM manipulation.
 It exposes a stand-alone AJAX API for simple JSON-based requests.
 It also has a replacement for the events system available in jQuery.
-All of ammo's methods are light-weight and they apply minimum abstraction layers on top of standard ES6 code to keep them efficient and fast.
+All of ammo's methods are light-weight.
+They apply minimum abstraction layers on top of standard ES6 code to achieve the required functionality.
+This keeps the library fast and efficient.

 ## Usage